derekmerck/hallicrafter/hallicrafter2/README.md

 Refactored for use on stand-alone microcontroller because the Neopixel control line and i2c bus create electronic interference on the Raspberry Pi audio DAC.

-This code requires an M4 or better chip (ie, Feather M4, Metro M4) to use the OLED, but seems to work fine on an M0 otherwise.
+This code requires an M4 or better chip (ie, Feather M4, Metro M4) to use the OLED or serial console, but seems to work fine on an M0 otherwise.

 Usage
 -----------------------